 Abstract

 During the late-Quaternary, humans triggered mass extinctions of vertebrates, with a selective size-bias towards large mammals, causing the loss of top-down trophic processes in many ecosystems.
 Trophic rewilding, the (re)introduction of species to promote self-sustaining biodiverse ecosystems, has been proposed as a strategy to restore ecosystem trophic complexity.
 Yet the extent of restoration possible via trophic rewilding is poorly understood.
-Using current and estimated ranges of where terrestrial mammals would live today without anthropogenic pressure, we modelled a conservative rewilding scenario using species distribution models and selecting closely-related, similarly-sized rewilding candidates for extinct species.
+Here, we modelled a conservative rewilding scenario using species distribution models and selecting closely-related, similarly-sized rewilding candidates for extinct species.
 We then inferred food webs in protected and geographically-unbiased random areas and examined the effects of Late Pleistocene extinctions on ecosystems’ trophic structure and the potential recoveries through rewilding.
 Our results show that food webs have been degraded by human activities and that a conservative rewilding approach can partially, but not completely, restore predator-prey interactions.
 These findings highlight the potential of rewilding to rewire food webs at global scale and suggest that less conservative rewilding approaches are needed to completely restore ecosystems’ trophic complexity to natural conditions.

 Introduction